peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

    $ sudo make install

-Do not erase the source code folder after compiling and installing, as it's required to install the UCC collective tests later in this chapter.
+Do not erase the source code folder after compiling and installing, as it's required to install the UCC collective tests in a later section.

 To run with UCC you must also add additional parameters.